shadowplay1/quick-mongo-super/.github/CONTRIBUTING.md

 - Avoid unnecessary code changes unrelated to the purpose of your contribution.

 ## Running Your Changes
-There are 2 possible ways of you to run your changes:
+There are 2 possible ways of you to run and test your changes:
 1. Locally in any file in `misc/` directory (which is in `.gitignore` and shouldn't be committed).
-You can run and test your changes
+You can run and test your changes using the `ts-node misc/<file-name>.ts` command.
-2. Straightly in the test file(s) -
+2. Straightly make your changes in the test file(s) - you can run the tests using the `npm test` command.

 ## Testing
 We strive to maintain a high test coverage for `quick-mongo-super`.
 When contributing, please ensure that your changes are covered by tests.
 To run the tests, use the command `npm test`.